 Johnny stared into space as he considered the options.
 None were good.
 All he wanted was a peaceful life and all he got was aggro.

 “Start cleaning up,” he said to Marek, “We’ve got to call the cops.”

-Before either of them could move Mitchell was on his feet.
+Before either of them could make a move the fat man rolled to his feet with a roar.
 He grabbed a knife from the sink, eyes wild.
+Johnny and Marek froze.